Indian Philosophy or Hindu Philosophy is generally classified into 6 orthodox schools (āstika) and 3 heterodox (nāstika) schools.

 Six Orthodox Schools (Classical Schools) of Indian Philosophy

-Sankhya is the oldest philosphy.
+Sankhya is the oldest philosophy.
 It was put forward by Kapila.

 Sankhya philosophy provided the materialistic ontology for Nyaya and Vaisheshik, but there is very little original literature in Sankhya.